Traditional Turkey Stuffing Recipe

 At the risk of putting out a post with the same recipe as 90,000 others are posting this week, I thought I'd share this easy traditional turkey stuffing recipe, which is from my Mom.

+And she got it from another relative I believe, you know how that happens with great recipes.
+There just might be someone out there who wonders how to make it, or how to make it more nutritious.
 We had it today and it actually wasn't for a turkey.
 Kent put a chicken in the oven, and we decided to make stuffing since we had a “bomb” loaf of bread to use up.
 (Yes, I had another bomb when trying a new recipe – I should've stuck to my original Bosch homemade bread recipe.)

-- 12 Tablespoons butter (Butter is good for you, especially pastured butter!
+- 12 Tablespoons butter Butter is good for you, especially pastured butter!
 Don't believe me?
-Read more here about healthy fats.)
+Read more here about healthy fats.

-- 1 onion, chopped small
+- 1 onion chopped small

-- 3-4 cloves garlic, chopped
+- 3-4 cloves garlic chopped (optional)

-- 3-4 stalks celery, chopped small
+- 3-4 stalks celery chopped small

-- Handful of parsley, chopped, if desired
+- Handful of parsley chopped, if desired

 - 1 1/2 teaspoons sea salt